πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 πŸ“š Stack

-Local variables, function arguments, return addresses.
+Local variables, function arguments, and return addresses.

-Automatically allocated/freed on each function call.
+Automatically allocated and freed with each function call.

 ↓ grows down ↓